Simón Susarte: The Grand Alliance counter-attack

-Prince George of Hesse-Darmstadt had anticipated the possibility of an attack from the rear and had kept a mobile force in reserve to guard against such an eventuality.
-It was formed by an English company and two Spanish companies: a regular company under captain Francisco de Sandoval and a Catalan company of miquelets under Jaume Burguy, numbering 300 men, all of them led by Hesse's brother Heinrich.
-This reserve immediately responded and engaged the Spanish Bourbons at Middle Hill.
-Although the Bourbons had the advantage of height, they were trapped against the precipice they had climbed and only had three rounds of ammunition each, as a result of travelling light; they had not come prepared for a pitched battle.
+George of Hesse-Darmstadt had anticipated an attack from the rear and to guard against such a possibility kept in reserve a mobile force consisting of an English company and two Spanish companies: a regular company under Captain Francisco de Sandoval and a company of Catalan miquelets under Jaume Burguy.
+The three companies numbered around 300 men in total, all of whom were under the command of Hesse's brother Heinrich.
+The mobile force immediately responded to the incursion and engaged the attackers at Middle Hill.
+Although the attacking troops had the advantage of height, they were effectively trapped against the precipice of the Rock and only carried three rounds of ammunition each as a result of travelling light, being unprepared for a pitched battle.

-The Spanish Habsburg force led by Captain Burguy, made up of miquelets and regulars, marched ahead and dislodged the Spanish Bourbon grenadiers from the top of the hill.
-At the same time, Sandoval, with his remaining regulars and miquelets, charged upon the bulk of the assaulting force from one flank, while Heinrich von Hesse attacked from the other side.
-Around a hundred of the Bourbon force, including their colonel, were captured.
-Hundreds more were killed, either by defending fire or by falling off the Rock while attempting to flee.
-Only a few, including Simón Susarte, made it back to the Bourbon lines.
+Burguy, leading a detachment of miquelets and regulars, marched ahead of the rest of the mobile force and dislodged a group of attacking grenadiers at the top of the hill.
+At the same time, Sandoval led the remaining Spanish contingent of the mobile force in a charge against the bulk of the attacking force from one flank while Heinrich led the English company against the attackers from the other flank.
+Hundreds of attackers died, either from being killed in action or falling off the Rock while attempting to flee.
+The mobile force captured approximately 100 attackers, including a colonel.
+Only a few members of the attacking force, including Susarte, made it back to their own lines.
 The English subsequently ensured that there would be no repeat of this episode by blasting away the path used by the Spanish.